5 Addictive Novels That Intermediate French Learners Never Want to Put Down

 Picking the right French language book can be a bit of a challenge, especially for intermediate French learners.

 But once you’ve moved past beginner level, learned a hefty amount of vocabulary and feel comfortable with French grammar, you’ll be able to pick up intermediate level books that not only improve your French level but also make you feel accomplished for what you’ve already achieved.

-There are so many fun, interesting French novels for readers who need a bit more practice but aren’t quite ready to face Mr. Marcel Proust.
-That’s because many intermediate level novels are written for the general public and appeal to French readers of all levels—native speaker or not.
+There are so many fun, interesting French novels that are written for the general public and appeal to French readers of all levels—particularly for intermediate learners.